Ligand-Induced Incompatible Curvatures Control Ultrathin Nanoplatelet Polymorphism and Chirality: Polymorphism of CdSe nanoplatelets

-We focus on zinc blende CdSe NPL \cite{Ithurria2008,*Ithurria2011} coated, in their native state, by carboxylate groups.
-NPL can display different geometries depending on their lateral dimensions, thickness and surface functionality, as illustrated in Figure \ref{fig:polycryst} NPL with lateral dimensions between \SIrange{5}{15}{\nano\meter} can either be flat or display a twisted helicoidal shape with a non-zero Gaussian curvature in which the centreline corresponds to the [100] crystallographic axis.
+We focus on zinc blende CdSe NPL \cite{Ithurria2008,*Ithurria2011} coated, in their native state by carboxylate groups.
+NPL can display different geometries depending on their lateral dimensions, thickness, and surface functionality, as illustrated in Figure \ref{fig:polycryst}.
+NPL with lateral dimensions from \SIrange{5}{15}{\nano\meter} can either be flat or display a twisted helicoidal shape with a non-zero Gaussian curvature in which the centreline corresponds to the [100] crystallographic axis.
 Tube-like geometries with a mean radius of curvature from \SIrange{10}{20}{\nano\meter} are observed when the NPLs have a larger lateral dimension (hundreds of nanometers).
 Several reports show tubular NPL with principal curvatures along either the [110] or [1$\overline{1}$0] axes \cite{Bouet_2dgrowth_2013,kurtina_atomically_2019, huang_spontaneous_2019}.
 Finally, helical ribbons have been reported \cite{hutter_conformal_2014,liu_photoluminescent_2019}.
-In this geometry, the Gaussian curvature is also zero, but the centreline is a helix which rotates along the [110] axis with a defined pitch (e.g., p = \SI{25}{\nano\meter} \cite{hutter_conformal_2014} and p = \SI{122}{\nano\meter}\cite{liu_photoluminescent_2019}).
-This geometry is observed for intermediate widths (w = \SI{27}{\nano\meter} \cite{liu_photoluminescent_2019}) when one of the lateral dimensions is much longer than the other.
-We thus observe a variety of shapes (helicoid, helical ribbons and tubes) which depend on the width of the NPL and the orientation of the crystal lattice with respect to the edges.
-Furthermore, several reports provide evidence of shape changes when the surface chemistry of the NPL is modified \textit{via} ligand exchange. \cite{Bouet_2dgrowth_2013,vasiliev_spontaneous_2018,kurtina_atomically_2019, Dufour_halide_2019, po_chiral_2022} This leads us to hypothesize that the interaction between the surface of the NPL and the organic ligands is critical in determining the shape of the NPL.\\
+In this geometry, the Gaussian curvature is also zero, but the centreline is a helix that rotates along the [110] axis with a defined pitch (e.g., $p$ = \SI{25}{\nano\meter} \cite{hutter_conformal_2014} and $p$ = \SI{122}{\nano\meter}\cite{liu_photoluminescent_2019}).
+This geometry is observed for intermediate widths ($w$ = \SI{27}{\nano\meter} \cite{liu_photoluminescent_2019}) when one of the lateral dimensions is much longer than the other.
+We thus observe a variety of shapes (helicoid, helical ribbons, and tubes) which depend on the NPL's width and the crystal lattice's orientation with respect to the edges.
+Furthermore, several reports provide evidence of shape changes when the surface chemistry of the NPL is modified \textit{via} ligand exchange \cite{Bouet_2dgrowth_2013,vasiliev_spontaneous_2018,kurtina_atomically_2019, Dufour_halide_2019, po_chiral_2022}.
+This leads us to hypothesize that the interaction between the surface of the NPL and the organic ligands is critical in determining the shape of the NPL.